• Portfolio

 Public Art and Community Artist Statement

 Marilyn intends that "the art reflect the dreams, commitment, and nurturing environment necessary to make the aspirations of our community a reality- a daily reminder that life can be respectful, beautiful, and connected to the larger world.
-Affirming that art can play a role in building the humane world we all envision."
+Affirming that art can play a role in building a loving, creative, humane world."

-I make paintings to absorb and share the images, signs, symbols, legends and ways of being of that time so that I may continue to live them and learn from them today.
-It has become an essential practice for me to ‘know thyself’.
-I’ve learned from the Original People (Indigenous/Native) friends, that knowing oneself, is knowing one’s Ancestral People and their Lifeway.
+I make paintings to absorb and share the images, symbols and legends of that ancient time, that I may continue to live with and create from them today.
+It has become an essential practice to “know thyself”, in order to create.
+I have learned from the Original People (Indigenous/Native) friends that knowing oneself is knowing one’s Ancestral People and their Lifeway.

-My journey-a number of years ago- to northern Europe was made possible through a research fellowship.
-This hands-on study has given me an authentic beginning, a familiarity with the knowledge, philosophy, mythology, and iconography of my ancestors visual language.
+My journey—a number of years ago—to Northern Europe was made possible by a research fellowship.
+This hands-on study has given me an authentic beginning, a familiarity with the knowledge, images, philosophy, mythology and iconography of my ancestors’ visual language.